IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Experiments

-\paragraph{Setup \& Metric} In this experiment, we perform model selection for choosing the best hyperparameter.
-To this end, we repeat training the MDD method by changing its key hyperparameter of margin coefficient from 1 to 8 (the default value is 4).
-After training several models under different values of the margin coefficient, we choose one model based on a model selection criterion.
-For evaluation, we compare the test target accuracy of the chosen model under different model selection methods.
+\textbf{Setup \& Metric } In this experiment, we perform two important model selection tasks of choosing the best checkpoint and the best hyperparameter.
+Specifically, for the checkpoint selection, we train MDD on the OfficeHome dataset for 30 epochs and save the checkpoint at the end of each epoch.
+For the hyperparameter selection, we repeat training the MDD method by changing its key hyperparameter of margin coefficient from 1 to 8 (the default value is 4).
+Given a set of models from different checkpoints or different hyperparameters, we choose the best model based on a model selection criterion (such as IW-GAE or other baselines).
+Specifically, for IW-GAE, we choose the model with the maximum value of the mean group accuracy estimations, which is computed by $\tfrac{1}{|\gD_T|}\sum_{x \in \gD_T} \hat{\alpha}_T(\gG^{(t^\dagger)}_{I^{(g)}(x)}; w^\dagger(I^{(g)}(x)))$.
+Then, we compare the test target accuracy of the chosen models under different model selection methods.

-\paragraph{Baselines} We consider three baselines that evaluate the model's performance in terms of the following criterion: \textit{Vanilla}: the minimum classification error on the source validation dataset; \textit{Importance weighted cross validation (IWCV)} \citep{sugiyama2007covariate}: the minimum importance-weighted classification error on the source validation dataset; \textit{Deep embedded validation (DEV))} \citep{you2019towards}: the minimum deep embedded validation risk on the source validation dataset.
+\paragraph{Baselines } We consider the following baselines that evaluate the model's performance in terms of the following criterion: \textit{Vanilla}: the minimum classification error on the source validation dataset; \textit{Importance weighted cross validation (IWCV)} \citep{sugiyama2007covariate}: the minimum importance-weighted classification error on the source validation dataset; \textit{Deep embedded validation (DEV))} \citep{you2019towards}: the minimum deep embedded validation risk on the source validation dataset; \textit{Target-only validation methods}: the maximum value of some pre-defined measures, e.g., the average negative entropy of predictions, on the unlabeled target validation dataset.
+Again, we use a logistic regression-based IW estimator for methods with the IW (IWCV and DEV).
+For the target-only validation methods, we consider InfoMax \citep{shi2012infomax}, Corr-C \citep{tu2022assessing}, SND \citep{saito2021tune}, MixVal \citep{hu2024mixed}, and TransScore \citep{yang2023can}.

-\paragraph{Results} Table~\ref{table:ece_img} shows that model selection with IW-GAE achieves the best average accuracy, improving state-of-the-art by 18\% in terms of the relative scale of lower and upper bounds of accuracy.
-Specifically, IW-GAE achieves the best performance in all cases.
-We also note that IW-Mid performs the model selection task surprisingly well.
-This means that, on average, the true IW could be located near the middle point of the CI, while the exact location varies from one group to another.